Financial Aid: Applying for Financial Aid

 After successful completion of the FAFSA, all degree-seeking students will be sent an official Award Letter packet outlining financial aid options and the next steps required in the process.
 Typically, the award is based on full-time enrollment/standard enrollment for the program; any deviation from that condition may result in a change in the financial aid award.
 Most aid sources require the student to be enrolled at least half time.

-Students desiring financial aid (including merit scholarships) for summer and winter terms must complete an SAIC Institutional Financial Aid application for the term.
+Students desiring financial aid estimates (including merit scholarships) for summer and winter terms must complete an SAIC Institutional Financial Aid application for the term.